wetryingtodorock/getblock-docs/en/rpc-service/dgb/json-rpc/dgb_walletcreatefundedpsbt.md

 ---
-title: dgb:walletcreatefundedpsbt \[POST\] {disallowed}
+title: dgb:walletcreatefundedpsbt  {disallowed} - DigiByte
-description: Creates and funds a transaction in the Partially Signed Transactionformat.Implements the Creator and Updater roles.
+description: Example code for the dgb:walletcreatefundedpsbt  {disallowed} json-rpc method. Сomplete guide on how to use dgb:walletcreatefundedpsbt  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters